 Coach Issel certainly didn’t have to worry about Pack holding up the pace.
 In fact, the Nuggets were 3rd in the league in pace during the 1992-93 season as Pack and Mahmoud Abdul-Raouf burned the hardwood rubber.
-Pack in particular was prone not only to set up teammates for baskets but do what you had to have been there to see that made him so special…
+Pack in particular was prone not only to set up teammates for baskets but to also do what you had to have been there to see… to do that thing that made him so special…

 Pack could jump out the gym and throw down!
 Sure he really only had one dunk, but when it was consistently being thrown down on men a foot taller than him, it was truly spectacular.
 The Nuggets though only had a 36-46 record and thus missed the playoffs.
 The next season, though, Robert Pack and the Nuggets would give not only spectacular final scores, but a stupendous playoff run.

 The Nuggets went 42-40 in the 1994 season and snuck into the 8th seed against the Seattle SuperSonics.Falling behind 2-0, the Nuggets came back to force a 5th and deciding game in Seattle.
 Pack, having played putrid in the previous four games, delivered a stellar performance of 23 points (8-15 FG, 3-5 3PT, 4-4 FT) off the bench.
 Brian Williams also had a great game off the bench with 17 points and 19 rebounds.
 The Nuggets behind this bench duo and Dikembe Mutombo upset the #1 seed Sonics.
 The Nuggets nearly repeated this comeback feet in the 2nd round as they fell behind 3-0 against Utah and forced a Game 7.
 But the bid fell short.